 The results of the present experiment show no interaction between visual information and "at the ear" loudness estimates for white noise bursts displayed by a loudspeaker in anechoic or reverberant virtual environments, even though distance estimates depended significantly on visual information.
 These findings support the hypothesis that, contrarily to speech, information about the source level has no effect on "at the ear" loudness estimates for noise.
-Further experiments will be carried out following this hypothesis, which will investigate "at the source" loudness estimates for speech in the environments of the present study.
+Further experiments will be carried out following this hypothesis, which will investigate "at the source" loudness estimates for noise and both loudness estimates for speech in the environments of the present study.